Neural Causal Graph Collaborative Filtering: Abstract

 \section{Abstract}

-Graph collaborative filtering (GCF) has gained considerable attention in recommendation systems by leveraging graph learning techniques to enhance collaborative filtering (CF) models.
-One classical approach in GCF is to learn user and item embeddings by modeling complex graph relations and utilizing these embeddings for CF models.
-However, the quality of the embeddings significantly impacts the recommendation performance of GCF models.
-In this paper, we argue that existing graph learning methods are insufficient in generating satisfactory embeddings for CF models.
-This is because they aggregate neighboring node messages directly, which can result in incorrect estimations of user-item correlations.
-To overcome this limitation, we propose a novel approach that incorporates causal modeling to explicitly encode the causal effects of neighboring nodes on the target node.
-This approach enables us to identify spurious correlations and uncover the root causes of user preferences.
-We introduce \emph{Causal Neural Graph Collaborative Filtering (CNGCF)}, the first causality-aware graph learning framework for CF. CNGCF integrates causal modeling into the graph representation learning process, explicitly coupling causal effects between node pairs into the core message-passing process of graph learning.
-As a result, CNGCF yields causality-aware embeddings that promote robust recommendations.
-Our extensive experiments demonstrate that CNGCF provides precise recommendations that align with user preferences.
-Therefore, our proposed framework can address the limitations of existing GCF models and offer a more effective solution for recommendation systems.
+Graph collaborative filtering (GCF) has gained considerable attention in recommendation systems by leveraging graph learning techniques to enhance collaborative filtering (CF).
+One classical approach in GCF is to learn user and item embeddings with Graph Convolutional Network (GCN) and utilize these embeddings for CF models.
+However, existing GCN-based methods are insufficient in generating satisfactory embeddings for CF models.
+This is because they fail to model complex node dependencies and variable relation dependencies from a given graph, making the learned embeddings fragile to uncover the root causes of user interests.
+In this work, we propose to integrate causal modeling with the learning process of GCN-based GCF models, leveraging causality-aware graph embeddings to capture complex causal relations in recommendations.
+We complete the task by 1) Causal Graph conceptualization, 2) Neural Causal Model parameterization and 3) Variational inference for Neural Causal Model.
+Our Neural Causal Model, called \emph{Neural Causal Graph Collaborative Filtering (NCGCF)}, enables causal modeling for GCN-based GCF to facilitate accurate recommendations.
+Extensive experiments show that NCGCF provides precise recommendations that align with user preferences.
+We release our code and processed datasets at~\url{https://github.com/Chrystalii/CNGCF}.